LoneDestroyer/Discord-Detectable-Apps/README.md

 <!-- About -->
 ## About
-A searchable list of applications that Discord detects for activity presence, including their folder (when applicable) and executable file.
+A searchable list of applications that Discord detects for activity presence, including their folder paths and executable files.

+**Sorting:** Applications are sorted alphabetically by name.
+Within each app, folders and executables are sorted by length (longest first)

 <!-- How to Use -->
 ## How to Use